Guide

 await expect(page).toHaveURL(/reset|password/)

-Uses a single pre-created agent account (e2e@your-org.nylas.email) and a unique token in the subject for filtering.
-In test mode, configure your app to append the token to the email subject.
+The example uses a single pre-created agent account (e2e@your-org.nylas.email) and filters by subject (Strategy B).
+In test mode, configure your app to send password reset emails to the agent address.

 // e2e/password-reset.spec.ts